 International Co-operative and Mutual Insurance Federation (ICMIF, established in 1922, and its secretariat in Manchester, UK), is one of the sectional organizations of ICA.
-There are 280 members in 75 countries at ICMIF as of October 2017.
-The total amount of premium income in all members is about 307 billion USD, which accounts for approximately 6.5% of the global insurance market share in fiscal 2016.
+There are 197 members at ICMIF as of November 2018.
+The total amount of premium income in all members in fiscal 2017, is about 232 billion USD.
 ICMIF members conduct some activities, such as exchanging information, holding a seminar, personnel exchange and reinsurance business in order to work toward development of cooperative insurance.